 Under the Colorado felony murder rule, a defendant can be liable for first-degree murder if a victim is killed, even accidentally, in the commission of certain dangerous felony crimes.
-A person convicted of felony murder faces penalties up to life in prison without parole.
+A person convicted of felony murder faces from 16 to 48 years in prison.

 According to this section, a person commits felony murder when he or she – either alone or with one or more persons – commits or attempts to commit any of the following crimes: